 - Whip the butter, brown sugar, cinnamon, and vanilla until fluffy.

 - Add milk until you reach the desired consistency.

-- Transfer to piping bag and frost each cupcake.
+- Transfer to a piping bag and frost each cupcake.